conan-io/docs/developing_packages/package_layout.rst

 - **self.folders.generators**: To specify a subfolder where to write the files from the generators and the toolchains.
 - **self.folders.imports**: To specify a subfolder where to write the files copied when using the ``imports(self)`` method in a ``conanfile.py``.
-- **self.folders.package**: To specify a subfolder where to write the package files when running the :command:`conan package` command.

 Check the :ref:`complete reference<layout_folders_reference>` of the folders attribute.